 These FAO documents are considered the best globally acceptable and balanced framework for fisheries eco-certification.

-HOW THE ALASKA RFM FISHERY STANDARD (V1.3) WAS DEVELOPED AND WHAT’S NEW:
+HOW THE ALASKA RFM FISHERY STANDARD (V1.3) WAS DEVELOPED AND WHAT WAS NEW:

-The Alaska RFM Standard has been in existence since 2010 and is now on Version 1.3.
+The Alaska RFM Standard has been in existence since 2010 (Version 1.2) and has been on Version 1.3 for the last three years.
 The originally stated remit of the RFM Standard and program is to ensure: